-Pursuant to the Equity Line Agreement, on or about June 16, 1998, the Company received immediate funding of \$3,500,000 in exchange for the Institutional Investor Shares and issued the Institutional Investor Warrants to the Institutional Investors, Pursuant to the terms of the Equity Line Agreement, one-half of the number of Institutional Investor Shares is subject to adjustment on the date that is three months after the date of this Prospectus with the other half subject to adjustment six months after the date of this Prospectus (each such date, an "Adjustment Date").
+Pursuant to the Equity Line Agreement, on or about June 16, 1998, the Company received immediate funding of \$3,500,000 in exchange for the Institutional Investor Shares and issued the Institutional Investor Warrants to the Institutional Investors.
+Pursuant to the terms of the Equity Line Agreement, one-half of the number of Institutional Investor Shares is subject to adjustment on the date that is three months after the date of this Prospectus with the other half subject to adjustment six months after the date of this Prospectus (each such date, an "Adjustment Date").
 At each Adjustment Date, if the 10 day low closing bid price immediately preceding such Adjustment Date (the "Adjustment Price") is less than the initial price per share paid for the shares of Common Stock purchased by the Institutional Investors on or about June 16, 1998 (\$1.375 per Share), the Company will be obligated to issue a number of Adjustment Shares equal to the difference between the amount of shares which would have been issued if the price had been the Adjustment Price for \$1,750,000 and one-half of the amount of shares actually issued (1,272,727 shares).
-In addition, on or about the date of this Prospectus, the Company issued an additional 96,055 Shares to the Institutional Investors pursuant to a separate agreement between the Company and the Institutional Investors.
+In addition, in December 1998, the Company issued an additional 96,055 Shares to the Institutional Investors pursuant to a separate agreement between the Company and the Institutional Investors and 9,606 Shares (10% of the number of shares issued to the Institutional Investors) to the Placement Agent (the "Additional Shares").